 WAL fsync latency is one of the primary components of Cache Fusion end-to-end latency.
 On NVMe shared storage, a typical WAL fsync completes in under 200 μs — far below the ~5 μs RDMA round-trip of the Interconnect.
 Consequently the overall latency bottleneck is typically not Write-Ahead but rather the number of GRD master coordination rounds.

-Each pgrac node maintains a thread-local WAL writer (LGWR) that independently manages that node's pg_wal_node_N/ directory.
+Each pgrac node maintains a thread-local WAL writer (LGWR) that independently manages that node's pg_wal_threads/thread_NN/ directory.
 The WAL buffer is recommended to be configured at 32 MB (vs PG native default 16 MB) to accommodate concurrent writes of more record types.
 The xl_scn monotonicity invariant guarantees: within this thread, a record with a larger LSN will always have an xl_scn no smaller than a record with a smaller LSN.

 After a crash, the surviving node (or the newly elected recovery coordinator) reads the WAL streams of all failed nodes and reconstructs a consistent state via K-way SCN merge replay: